Deep-neural-network approach to solving the ab initio nuclear structure problem: Architecture

-where $\mu= 1, \ldots, A$ is the index of the orbitals for the $i$th nucleon.
-The single-nucleon variables $\bm x_i=(\bar{\bm r}_i,s_i,t_i)$ for the $i$th nucleon are first combined with those of all other nucleons $j\,(j\neq i)$ to form pairwise inputs $\bm x_{ij}=(\bm r_{ij}, r_{ij}, s_i, s_j, t_i, t_j)$, which are successively mapped into $N_{\rm lat}$ latent variables via a feed-forward neural network $\eta^{(\alpha,n)}$.
+Then, the pair-wise inputs are successively mapped into $N_{\rm lat}$ latent variables via a feed-forward neural network $\eta^{(\alpha,n)}$.
 The summation of these latent variables over $j$ assures the permutation invariance for nucleons other than the $i$th nucleon.
-The Gaussian function $\mathrm{e}^{-r_{ij}^2/R^2}$ in Eq.~(\ref{Eq.psi.form}) is adopted to reduce the correlations of two nucleons which are outside the interacting range.
+The Gaussian function $\mathrm{e}^{-r_{ij}^2/R^2}$ in Eq.~(\ref{Eq.psi.form}), with $R$ as a hyperparameter characterizing the range of nuclear force, is adopted to reduce the correlations of two nucleons which are outside the interacting range.
 For the case of $j=i$, the pairwise inputs should be reduced to $\bm x_{ii}=(\bar{\bm r}_i, \bar{r}_i, s_i, t_i)$, and they are mapped into $N_{\rm lat}$ latent variables via another feed-forward neural network $\phi^{(\alpha,n)}$.
 The summation of these latent variables over all nucleon pairs are then input to a new feed-forward neural network $\bm\rho^{(\alpha,n)}$ with $A$ outputs, providing the $A$ matrix elements for the $i$th row.
 The designed architecture ensures the antisymmetry of the nuclear wave function, because one can exchange two nucleons by swapping two rows of the matrix $\mathbf{f}^{(\alpha,n)}$, the determinant of which then changes its sign.

+The Jastrow factors $\mathcal{U}^{(\alpha)}$ in Eq.~(\ref{Eq.psi}) are represented by neural networks similar to the ones adopted in the previous work~\cite{Gnech2021FewBodySystems7} based on the Deep Sets architecture~\cite{Zaheer2018arXiv1703.06114,Wagstaff2019arXiv.1901.09006}.
+The pair-wise inputs of each pair of nucleons $(i,j)$ are mapped separately into a latent-space representation, and a summation over all pairs is then applied to enforce permutation invariance,